New rules will protect California workers from dangerous heat indoors

 The new version of the rule that passed Thursday now excludes CDCR.
 The Standards Board says it will work on developing a separate pathway to address those workers’ safety.
 But AnaStacia Nicol Wright, with the worker rights organization WorkSafe, worries the process could drag out, putting thousands of employees — and prisoners — at risk for another summer, or more.
 “Incarcerated workers are also employees under California labor code,” she said at the meeting.
 “These workers are at risk of heat exhaustion and dehydration, due to working in often archaic, poorly ventilated buildings with little protection from temperatures.”

 Some employer groups still object to components of the rule.
-Rob Moutrie, from the California Chamber of Commerce, noted that many small businesses that rent their facilities don't control their own infrastructure, making it difficult or impossible to provide the cool-down spaces the new rule requires.
+Rob Moutrie, a senior policy advocate with the California Chamber of Commerce, noted that many small businesses that rent their facilities don't control their own infrastructure, making it difficult or impossible to provide the cool-down spaces the new rule requires.

 The rule could be in place by late summer.
 The sooner, the better, says Stock.